karen portrait circle

 The Mission District.
 This neighborhood is a lively, interesting area, mostly Hispanic, with lots of popular restaurants and cool shops.
 It used to have a higher crime rate, but it's currently "in transition".
 It's been attracting artists, writers, and, dare I say, hipsters, and is starting to gentrify.

-There is a lot of night life here, and it isn't all that dangerous in the evening because of all the people out and about, but later at night, and in less-frequented areas like alleys and side streets, it could be a problem.
+There is a lot of night life here, and it isn't all that dangerous in the evening on the main commercial streets (Mission, Valencia, 24th St.) because of all the people out and about, but later at night, and in less-frequented areas like alleys and side streets, it could be a problem.
+It still has the third-highest crime rate in the city.

 Getting there: street parking is challenging, but there are parking lots and garages available.
 Just try to pick one that isn't too isolated.